| image

 a postmodern people trust is a primary adventure. we

-simply look at it as }another church another set of lies."
+simply look at it as }another church another set of lies." if

 a church lies concerning its denominational connection, can it